2023 tours sold out!

 Embroidery, mosaic tiling, leatherwork, traditional carpets and rugs, hands-on workshops, artisan studios, ancient souks, medieval medinas, traditional handcrafts, Moroccan culture!

 Are you enthralled by Moroccan textiles and handcrafts?
-Have you always wanted to visit this fascinating African-yet-Arab-yet-European-yet-Islamic country?
+Have you always wanted to visit this fascinating African-Arab-European-Islamic country?
 Join our small group of like-minded textile and handcraft enthusiasts for the experience of a lifetime, travelling to Morocco to explore specialist handcraft and textile museums, enjoy four hands-on workshops, visit artisan studios, indulge in fabulous handicraft and textiles shopping, explore magnificent scenery and architecture and experience traditional Moroccan culture.
 Plus, so much more.

 This 16 day women’s textiles tour is hosted by retreat|recreate and fully escorted by a local Moroccan English-speaking guide.
 We commence in famous Casablanca, home of the architecturally stunning Hassan II Mosque – we’ll enjoy a guided tour of this extraordinary building.
 Next we’ll travel to Morocco’s capital Rabat with its breathtakingly beautiful Kashbah of the Oudaias, and visit the exquisite and UNESCO World Heritage listed ancient Roman ruins of Volubilis nearby before spending the night in the historic town of Meknes.
 We’ll explore the Meknes square and the tiny lanes of the medina and maybe even try a camel burger for lunch!
 Moving on, we head north to the enchanting town of Chefchaouen for a couple of days.
 Chefchaouen is known as The Blue Pearl due to its pretty blue-washed medina.
 We’ll relax here, explore and perhaps seek out some of Morocco’s finest carpets woven from wool sourced in the nearby in the Rif mountains.
 The sound of the call to prayer floating over this magical little town is something you’ll remember forever.

 The next highlight of our tour is spending a few days in Fes.
 Dodging laden donkeys, we’ll wander the tiny lanes of the sprawling Fes medina with its handcraft souks and tanneries virtually unchanged from medieval times.
 A guided artisan tour of the medina will allow us a very special behind-the-scenes experience, visiting various handcraft studios featuring leather workers, copper etchers, wood carvers, weavers and the famous dyers quarter.
-A hands-on workshops in Fes in bookbinding promises to be a highlight of the trip.
+A hands-on workshop in Fes in zellige mosaics promises to be a highlight of the trip.
 We’ll also head to a rural Sunday market and meet the women of a local carpet co-op, providing the opportunity for deeper discussion and cultural exchange.

 Leaving Fes we head to the Sahara desert!
 We’ll travel the famous Route of a Thousand Kasbahs, following in the steps of the camel trains that once plied these ancient roads, passing endless palm groves, stopping at desert oases and visiting womens’ carpet and embroidery co-operatives along the way.
 While in the Sahara we’ll have the experience of a lifetime – a sunset camel ride to a remote desert camp where we’ll sleep in tents under the stars and enjoy traditional Berber hospitality.
 Continuing through the desert we’ll reach the UNESCO World Heritage-listed Ait Ben Haddou whose kasbahs and stunning scenery may be familiar to you from dozens of Hollywood films and TV series.
 While in Ait Ben Haddou we’ll enjoy a botanical dyeing session with the women from a local carpet co-op.